-Please Note: Currently the ADS payroll system uses a notional 35 hours to represent a full-time working week.
-This means that each day is represented as a proportion of '35' and is used for accounting purposes and is not a full representation of the daily work load.
+Please Note: Currently the ADS payroll system uses a notional 35-hours to represent a full-time working week.
+This means that each day is represented as a proportion of '35' and is used for accounting purposes and is not a full representation of the daily workload.
+Usual fulltime hours for Australian workers are 38 hours per week.

 Full time licensed Stipendiary Lay Ministers are on duty for six (6) days per week and have one (1) day off.
-Remuneration (stipend, allowances) is divided by six for the purpose of pro-rata e.g. for part time work.
+Remuneration (stipend and agreed upon allowances) is divided by six for the purpose of pro-rata e.g. for part time work.
+It should be noted that, unlike fulltime clergy, allowances for Stipendiary Lay Ministers should be negotiated with parish council and or ministry unit governance body.